19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 #2 The Crepery

 Oh Lord, I canโ€™t begin to tell you how phenomenal the crepes from The Crepery are.
 Iโ€™m guilty of letting my mind wander at the thought of the decadence of their menu.
-Blame it on my two study abroad summers in France!
+Blame it on my two summers of study abroad in France!

 The Crepery Fairbanks